-IPFW prohibits discrimination against any member of the university community on the basis of race, religion, color, sex, age, national origin or ancestry, marital status, parental status, sexual orientation, disability, or status as a disabled or Vietnam-era veteran.
-The university will conduct its programs, services, and activities consistent with applicable federal, state, and local laws, regulations, and orders and in conformance with the procedures and limitations as set forth in Purdue University's Executive Memorandum No. D-1, which provides specific contractual rights and remedies.
-Additionally, the university promotes the full realization of equal employment opportunities for women, minorities, persons with disabilities, and Vietnam-era veterans through its affirmative action program.
+IPFW prohibits discrimination against any member of the university community on the basis of race, religion, color, sex, age, national origin or ancestry, genetic information, marital status, parental status, sexual orientation, gender identity and expression, disability, or status as a veteran.
+The university will conduct its programs, services, and activities consistent with applicable federal, state, and local laws, regulations, and orders and in conformance with the procedures and limitations as set forth in Purdue University's Equal Opportunity, Equal Access and Affirmative Action policy, which provides specific contractual rights and remedies.
+Additionally, the university promotes the full realization of equal employment opportunities for women, minorities, persons with disabilities, and veterans through its affirmative action program.

-If you have a question or complaint, or want advice, you may talk with the affirmative action officer or an official designee (Kettler 110N, 260-481-6106) or the director of Services for Students with Disabilities (Walb 113, 260-481-6657).
+If you have a question or complaint, or want advice, you may talk with the Director or Equity Officer in the Office of Institutional Equity (Kettler Hall 110N, 260-481-6106) or with the director of Services for Students with Disabilities (Walb 113, 260-481-6657).